hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/Clique.md

 node on a Clique private network, use the [`--genesis-file`](../../../Reference/CLI/CLI-Syntax.md#genesis-file) option to specify the custom genesis file.

+## Limitations

+In Clique, blocks created by in-turn validators are published immediately.
+Out-of-turn validators create blocks that are published after a short delay.
+In-turn blocks have a higher difficulty than out-of-turn blocks, which allows small forks to resolve to the chain with more in-turn blocks.

+However, when the out-of-turn delay is shorter than the block propagation delay, out-of-turn blocks may be published before in-turn blocks.
+This may cause large, irresolvable forks in a network.

+!!! important

+    We recommend using a more updated consensus protocol such as [IBFT 2.0](IBFT.md) or [QBFT](QBFT.md).

 <!-- Acronyms and Definitions -->